David-Ibitokun/Nig-Climate-Soil-With-DL/notes/CHAPTER_4_Climate_Food_Security_Impact.md

 Future work should:
 1. validate model estimates with independent field observations,
 2. align perturbation scenarios with externally sourced climate projection pathways,
-3. include additional drivers such as soil fertility dynamics, input use, and pest pressure,
+3. include additional drivers such as soil fertility, input use, and pest pressure
 4. deploy the model outputs in a monitoring dashboard for periodic policy review.